darrenhaken/darrenhaken.github.io/_drafts/2015-01-19-kaizen in the trenches.md

 Remember failures are another opportunity to learn for our next experiment!
 Before starting your Kaizen journey, gather measurements of your project to act as your baseline.
 We need a baseline to understand what impact we've had and validate whether the hypothesis was correct.

+In future posts I'll discuss some of the Kaizen moments I've witnessed on projects.